-• Think about presentation and formatting.
+Think about presentation and formatting.

 Recruiters may be using your application to judge your Word and / or written presentation skills so provide the information requested as neatly and clearly as possible.
-Check your application for typos.
-Applications with multiple errors may be rejected, especially if the job description requires good written communication skills.

-• Highlight how you meet the essential requirements.

-Sifting is done on the basis of how well you meet the essential characteristics on the job specification - most organisations will score each candidate against these.
+You should proofread your application for typos and grammatical errors, but recruiters will focus more on the relevant skills and qualities you have demonstrated, so you will be forgiven a few mistakes.
+Highlight how you meet the essential/ideal requirements.
+Sifting is done on the basis of how well you meet the characteristics detailed on the job specification - most organisations will score each candidate against these.
 Recruiters may be sifting hundreds of applications for each job so make it easy for them to see how you meet the requirements of the role by using bullets or section headings.
-Don't worry if you don't have all the skills / experience listed as 'desirable' - most recruiters will be sifting based on essential criteria only.
+Don't worry if you don't have all the skills / experience listed as 'desirable' - most recruiters will be sifting based on essential/ideal criteria only.

-• Provide concrete evidence.
+Provide concrete evidence.